 ASC 852, Reorganizations, (formerly, American Institute of Certified Public Accountants Statement of Position 90-7, "Financial Reporting by Entities in Reorganization under the Bankruptcy Code" ("ASC 852"), applies to the Company's financial statements for periods subsequent to February 11, 2009.
 ASC 852 generally does not change the manner in which financial statements are prepared.
 However, it does require that the financial statements for periods subsequent to the filing of the Chapter 11 petition distinguish transactions and events that are directly associated with the reorganization from the ongoing operations of the business.
 Expenses, realized gains and losses, and provisions for losses that can be directly associated with the reorganization and restructuring of the business are reported separately as reorganization costs in the statements of operations.
-The balance sheet also distinguishes prepetition liabilities subject to compromise from those prepetition liabilities that are not subject to compromise and from post-petition liabilities.
+The balance sheet also distinguishes prepetition liabilities subject to compromise and from post-petition liabilities.
 Liabilities that may be affected by a plan of reorganization are reported at the amounts expected to be allowed, even if they may be settled for lesser amounts.
 In addition, cash provided by reorganization items is disclosed separately in the statement of cash flows.